zzxslp/SoM-LLaVA/README.md

 som_qa_coco20k.json: QA with SoM images.
 (Note: QA used the same 10k images from listing, with another batch of 10k added.)

+som_train2017.zip: A subset of 20k coco images that is annotated with SoM, used in our data construction.

 ## :cake: Model Checkpoints
 We release our main model, SoM-LLaVA trained with LLaVA-665k and SoM-style Listing + QA data.